 In our last blog post, we touched on the importance of condition monitoring to the marine industry – within both transportation and tourism sub-industries.
-Today, we will delve a little further and look at some specific examples of where the use of vibration monitoring tools can assist companies who utilise the sea as their road.
+Today, we will delve a little further and look at some specific examples of where knowing your vessel with condition monitoring and the use of vibration monitoring tools can assist companies who utilise the sea as their road.

 Traditionally condition monitoring did not exist in the marine industry vessel equipment is checked annually by a surveyor.
 Condition monitoring strategies have not yet been adopted by many shipping companies today and equipment is still being checked once a year.
 Without condition monitoring, the way to analyse the state of equipment is for onboard engineers to take apart the equipment and have the surveyor analyse it piece by piece.